apache/predictionio/examples/experimental/scala-stock/README.md

 ##Implementing New Indicators

-Start by implementing the BaseIndicator class.
+If you don't need to introduce any new indicators, skip this step.
+To introduce a new indicator, go to Indicators.scala and implement the `BaseIndicator` class.
-    <br> RSIIndicator class can serve as an example for how to do this:
+    <br> 'ShiftsIndicator' can serve as an example for how to do this:
 ```
 abstract class BaseIndicator extends Serializable {
     def getTraining(logPrice: Series[DateTime, Double]): Series[DateTime, Double]